Caregiver Coaching (Minnesota model)

 What is a Caregiver Coach?

-- Offers support in finding solutions to problems leading you to feel less stressed and more in control.
+• offers support in finding solutions to problems leading you to feel less stressed and more in control

-- Achieves your short and long term goals through the creation of a personalized action plan.
+• achieves your short and long term goals through the creation of a personalized action plan

-- Connects you with community resources.
+• connects you with community resources

-- Helps you enhance your ability to provide care to your older family member.
+• helps you enhance your ability to provide care to your older family member

 How does coaching work?

 You will meet with a coach to go through an interview process (or assessment) that covers the many aspects of caregiving.
-Your coach will help you recognize issues that are of greatest concern and assist you in identifying strategies and solutions to address those issues.
+Your coach will help you recognize issues that are of greatest concern and identify strategies and solutions to address those issues.
 Examples include involving other family members in providing care, receiving education on chronic illnesses or conditions, and learning to take time for self to prevent caregiver burnout.
 Your coach will communicate with you on a periodic basis to offer support and direction, especially as new issues arise.

 What are the advantages of having a caregiver coach?